Karri6/Sportsradar/README.md

 The app lets users view upcoming and past sports events, add new events, and add new sports.

-For the AI use in this project see the [AI reflection txt](Documentation/AI_Reflection.txt)

 **Key Features:**
 - View upcoming and past sports events with filtering and sorting
 - Add new events with sport, venue, and team details